 Are you planning a trip to Paris?
 Are you looking for tips so you are more prepared for your first time in Paris?
 Well, you have come to the right place, because I have visited Paris several times and I have the advice you need to help you with your planning!

-Paris, the City of Light, is a well-loved and major European city.
+Paris, the City of Light, is a well-loved and major European capital city.
 Over two million people call Paris home.
 Planning an itinerary for your first time in Paris can seem very overwhelming, but it does not have to be a daunting task.
 I have used my own experiences during several stays in Paris to list 7 things I know will make your first time in Paris more memorable and more fun!

 While you are planning your first time in Paris, here are some additional posts to read later: